 - Applying for Graduate Student Research Grants

 - The student and faculty advisor will develop the research proposal and submit the grant application and budget forms.
 STUDENTS MAY APPLY FOR NO MORE THAN THREE STUDENT RESEARCH GRANTS PER DEGREE TOTALING $1500.
 (Note: This amount was recently increased from $750 to $1500.
 If you received a grant under the previous guidelines, you may reapply for the remaining $750.
 These proposals must meet all other guidelines that are stipulated on this page.)

-- The grant application form requires signatures from the student, faculty advisor, department head, and college dean prior to submitting the application to Graduate Studies and Research.
+- The grant application form requires signatures from the student, faculty advisor, department head, and college dean prior to submitting the application to the Graduate School.